 A traumatic experience is any event in life that causes a threat to our safety and potentially places our own life or the lives of others at risk.
 As a result, a person experiences high levels of emotional, psychological and physical distress that temporarily disrupts their ability to function normally in day-to-day life.

-Examples of potentially traumatic experiences include natural disasters such as a bushfire or flood, being witness to an armed robbery, having a serious car accident, being in a plane that is forced to make an emergency landing, sudden illness or death in the family, or being physically assaulted.
+Examples of potentially traumatic experiences include natural disasters such as a bushfire or flood, experiencing violence in the community, having a serious car accident, sudden illness or death in the family, or being assaulted.

 Teenagers can also be deeply upset by local, national or international tragedies, or trauma that affects their friends.
 Your teenager will handle trauma differently to younger children or adults.
 A younger child depends directly on their family, whereas many teenagers look to their peer group for support.
 In order to help them, parents need to understand the ways in which teenagers manage distress.